MS Iona: Construction

 On 25 April 2018, construction for the ship began with the steel-cutting ceremony in Papenburg.
 On 29 May 2019, the ship's keel was laid to mark the official assembly of the hull.
 At the ceremony, a bronze coin from Iona Abbey and a piece of green marble from Iona was laid under a keel block that measured 21.5 m long, 19.4 m wide, and 9.8 m high, and weighed 461 t.
 The block was then lowered into the building dock.
 In August 2019, the 105-ton, 340-pane glass dome set to become the "Skydome" was raised onto the ship.
-By the end of the month, the bow and midsections were joined together.
+By the end of the month, the bow and midsections were joined.

 Iona was floated out of the dry dock on 14 February 2020.
 She went through final outfitting in wet dock before her River Ems conveyance to Eemshaven on 18 March 2020 and her sea trials in the North Sea were set to follow shortly after.
 However, on 20 March 2020, Meyer Werft announced that the ship had been moored in Bremerhaven and all interior work and trials would be halted, due to the COVID-19 pandemic.
 Later, on 26 March 2020, following discussions with Bremerhaven port and medical authorities, Meyer Werft explained that work would resume, but at a reduced pace, given the reduction in crew and resources.
 On 30 May 2020, Iona departed from Bremerhaven for Rotterdam for a sea trial and entered dry dock at Damen's Rotterdam shipyard on 2 June for continued inspection work.
 A second round of sea trials was later performed along the Norwegian coast following the dry dock.
 Originally scheduled for spring 2020, the delivery date was further postponed to June 2020 and August 2020 before Iona was ultimately delivered on 9 October 2020.